emmasax4/emmasax4-redirects/README.md

 Huge thanks to Oleksii Tsvietnov for [the original idea](https://opensource.com/article/19/7/permanently-redirect-github-pages).

 When interacting with this repository, please follow [Contributor Covenant's Code of Conduct](https://contributor-covenant.org).

+## Archival Notice

+This repository has been archived and designated as read-only.
+From GitHub's documentation:

+> This will make the emmahsax/website-redirects repository, issues, pull requests, labels, milestones, projects, wiki, releases, commits, tags, branches, reactions and comments read-only and disable any future comments.
+The repository can still be forked.

+To unarchive this project at any time, please reach out to me at https://emmasax.com/contact-me/.